tocco/tocco-docs/devops/internal_servers/wlan.rst

 ---------------------------

 The network and the ``AP's`` can be controlled via the **Unifi Controller Software**.
 It is installed on the edge remote desktop vm on host03b.
-You can either install it on your local machine but is it not recommended.
+You can install it on your local machine but it is not recommended.
 You probably have to reconfigure all ``AP's``.
 That means that all wireless networks will be reset.
 Only do it in case of a broken/unavailable edge vm or an urgent "wlan emergency".
-If so follow the `installation manual <https://dl.ubnt.com/guides/UniFi/UniFi_Controller_UG.pdf>`_ under Chapter 1: System Setup.
+If so, follow the `installation manual <https://dl.ubnt.com/guides/UniFi/UniFi_Controller_UG.pdf>`_ under Chapter 1: System Setup.

 #.
 Once you have successfully logged on to the edge vm start the UniFi Controller.
 There is a desktop icon for it.